JeremyLikness/serverless-url-shortener/README.md

 # Azure Functions App for URL Shortening

-This project represents a fully serverless implementation for a URL shortening utliity implemented with [Azure Functions](https://jlik.me/6a) and [Azure Table Storage](https://jlik.me/6b).
+This project represents a fully serverless implementation for a URL shortening utility implemented with [Azure Functions](https://jlik.me/6a) and [Azure Table Storage](https://jlik.me/6b).
 The project as deployed will enable you to create short URLs and provides an endpoint for redirecting the short URL to the target URL.
 It uses proxies to allow redirection from the root of the domain.

 [![Deploy to Azure](http://azuredeploy.net/deploybutton.png)](https://jlik.me/50)